-Getting a commercial quality for a song demands attention to detail in every step of the song production, which includes composing the song, creating the beats, recording, mixing, and mastering.
+Getting a commercial quality for a song demands attention to detail in every step of the song production process, which includes composing the song, creating the beats, recording, mixing, and mastering.

 The backing track for a song is the foundation for the vocals.
 If the track is well produced, the vocals will automatically blend inside without much effort and start sounding like a finished product.
 A smooth-sounding end result is one of the marks of a well produced song.